 For example, burning gasoline to power cars is an energy conversion process we rely on.
-The chemical energy in gasoline is converted to thermal energy, which is then converted to mechanical energy that makes the car move.
+The chemical energy in gasoline is converted to thermal energy, then converted to mechanical energy that makes the car move.
 The mechanical energy has been converted to kinetic energy.
-When we use the brakes to stop a car, that kinetic energy is converted by friction back to heat, or thermal energy.
+When we use the brakes to stop a car, that kinetic energy is converted by friction back to heat or thermal energy.

 A consequence of the law of conservation of energy is that a perpetual motion machine of the first kind, which produces work without the input of energy, cannot exist.

 The concept of energy conservation is widely used in many fields.
-In this article the following fields are discussed:
+In this article, the following fields are discussed: